kftwotwo/tic-tac-toe/README.md

 * create the player object.
 * create game object (status object).
 * create board object.
-* onClick check if empty
+* onClick check if empty.
-  * if empty mark it
+  * if empty mark it.
   * check winning status
   * if not go to player 2
   * if ture game score update